 As soon as you land in San Jose Airport, pick up your rental car or get picked up by your private driver to go to La Fortuna.
 This drive takes around 3.5 hours without traffic (but plan for 4.5 hours with stops and traffic).

 If you are landing late at night, I recommend to stay a night by the airport and then leave early the next morning.
-It gets dark in Costa Rica at 6 PM everyday so if you’re arriving after 6 PM, we don’t recommend to drive this route in the dark (especially in rainy season).
+It gets dark in Costa Rica at 6 PM everyday and most businesses close around 8/9 PM so if you’re arriving after 6 PM, we don’t recommend to drive this route in the dark (especially in rainy season).
 You don’t want to be arriving in La Fortuna at like 1 AM with tired and cranky kids!
 Even if you book a private shuttle, we recommend to stay in San Jose for the night if you are landing in the evening.

 You can read this post about driving from San Jose to La Fortuna for tips on this drive.